giordi91/giordi91.github.io/content/post/vegaISA.md

 Pix (just ignore the horrible stalls :D):

 ![intro](../images/14_amd_gcn_first_dive/pixOccupancy.png)

+Edit: Latest version just added high resolution counter for all three major IHVs making even better!

+## Shader playground
+Last but not least  {{<target-blank "Shader playground" "http://shader-playground.timjones.io/">}}!
+This is the Godbolt compiler explorer equivalent for shader, it is amazing!
+It is as simple as it gets, you put your shader and assembly is generated based on the compiler your picked.
+Just too good.

 # The code
 After this tooling detour we are finally ready to start looking at some disassembly, I will be using CodeXL mostly.